0xd5dc/amazon-review-validator/Capstone 3/README.md

     └── benchmark.ipynb
 ```
 ## Assumptions
+- Apparel category data is the only data used for this project
 - Data on the storage server are mounted
 - A symbolic link, Data, is to the mounted data
 - Data is pre-processed, html tags removed and text cases lowered using ../scripts/[etl.sh](https://github.com/0xd5dc/amazon-review-validator/blob/master/scripts/etl.sh)